ohpxho/md-vault/knwl/automata/cfg.md

 - How does CFG supports structural languages?
 - What hierarchy in Chomsky does CFG falls under?

-====
+## Left Recursion

+- What is left recursion?
+- How can you say that the derivation is left recursive?
+- Why does left recursion pose a significant problem for recursive descent?
+And, what is the problem?
+- How does left recursion can be resolved?

+## Parsing Techniques

 - What are the two fundamental approach of parsings CFG?
 - What is the difference between LL(1) and LR(1)?
+- What is the difference between direct and indirect left recursion?
+And, why is the distinction important?
+- What is the importance of CFG in language design?
+- How can you identify ambigutieties in a grammar?

+## LL Grammars

 - How does LL(1) or recursive descent parse CFG?
+- How to say that a grammar is LL(1)?
+And, what are its properties?
+- Why does we need to eliminate left recursion when using LL(1) grammar?
+- How will you construct an LL(1) grammar?
+- How will you eliminate common left prefixes?
+And, why?
+- What is a lookahead token?
+- How many lookaheads is needed?
+Can you increase it?
+What are the implications of increasing it?

+## LR Grammars

 - How does LR(1) parse CFG?
-- What is left recursion?
-- What is the difference between direct and indirect left recursion?
-And, why is the distinction important?
-- Why does left recursion pose a significant problem for recursive descent?
-And, what is the problem?
-- How does left recursion can be resolved?
 - Why does LR(1) is more powerful than LL(1)?
-- What is the importance of CFG in language design?